PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias ...='cd ../..'
 ```

 `mk` is the first shell function that we have encountered.
 The existence of `$1` in the body of the function corresponds to the input paramter.
+The `&&` operator ensures that the command on the right is only executed if the command on the left is successful.
 The `mk` function makes a directory and then cd's into that directory:

 ```
 $ pwd